JezuzLizard/Bonus-Survival-Maps-for-BO2/README.md

 Compile _zm_magicbox.gsc as _zm_magicbox.gsc and place it in maps/mp/zombies

+Compile _zm_zonemgr.gsc as _zm_zonemgr.gsc and place it maps/mp/zombies

 Compile zm_transit_classic.gsc as zm_transit_classic.gsc and place it in maps/mp

 ## Notes